 Dabur Kaushambi

-SC: Stein, Doshi, and Bhalla, the architectural firm based out of New Delhi, were the architects for this iconic project.
+SC: Stein, Doshi and Bhalla, the architectural firm based out of New Delhi, were the architects for this iconic project.
 The way Mr. Stein went about the project was very peculiar.
-They charted out the windows requirements in form of handmade sketches of the elevations, which were then sent to some of the leading fabricators in the country asking to come up with solutions.
+They charted out the windows requirement in form of handmade sketches of the elevations, which were then sent to some of the leading fabricators in the country asking to come up with solutions.
 Initially we didn’t respond.
 I believed we were not equipped to answer those questions at that level.
 My father in law also was of the opinion that there is no point stressing on it as there was a lot of home work involved and we were not even sure if we’d get the job.
 So for the time being I agreed, but kept on thinking about it.
 Fortunately, after 3 months another letter came saying “Thanks for all your inputs.
 Based on your inputs we have reworked the drawings please see the same and give your solutions”.

 The new set of drawings was actually a mix of all the sections that the other fabricators might have proposed.
 I thought of seizing the opportunity then and took help of my mother in law who helped me on design and detailing.
 Then I got the designs analysed by one of the acquaintances who was practicing structural engineering.
 He gave me a complete report which I took to Mr. Stein along with our recommendation and told him that whatever you are thinking, will not work.
 Mr. Stein was obviously not so happy about it.
 He got those reports counter checked by another practicing authority and reconfirmed what I had said.
 Later, I got a call from him asking me to come over and said – “Let’s talk”